-If you like socialising and meeting new people Balmoral beach club is the place to be with group activities such as swimming, yoga, card games and heaps more their is something for everyone and its a great way to get involved in the community.
+If you like socialising and meeting new people, the family-friendly Balmoral beach club is the place to be with group activities such as swimming, yoga, card games and heaps more their is something for everyone and its a great way to get involved in the community.

 Attractions, food and drink:

 - Boat hire (1 hour) $90 (2 hours) $150 (4 hours) $220 (8 hours) $320